nlittle-pella/fun-with-dataloaders/README.md

-# example-graphql-api-with-postgres
+# author-graphql-api-with-postgres

-**Previously example-api**
+**Previously author-api**

-This is an example project that uses `@pella/graphql-api` and stands up a Postgres Database using Docker.
+This is an author project that uses `@pella/graphql-api` and stands up a Postgres Database using Docker.
 Both unit tests and acceptance test are ran during the verify process as well.
 The workflow for this project is currently set up to deploy to our `EKS Clusters in AWS`.

 ## Getting Started
-To use this template for a new repository, please visit the [Dalebot Repository](https://github.com/Pella-Digital-Team/dalebot) and open a new `Create Repo` issue, selecting the `example-api` template.
+To use this template for a new repository, please visit the [Dalebot Repository](https://github.com/Pella-Digital-Team/dalebot) and open a new `Create Repo` issue, selecting the `author-api` template.
 Instructions on this can be found in the Dalebot readmes.

 ## Dependencies